 The national side began their footballing odyssey in 1994, entering qualifying for EURO '96.
 Drawn in a group with Armenia, Belgium, Cyprus, Spain and holders Denmark, they kicked off with a creditable 1-1 draw at home to the Danes.
 Mitko Stojkovski of FK Crvena zvezda had the honour of scoring the country's first official goal.

 The team posted further draws against Belgium, Armenia and Cyprus, also beating the Cypriots 3-0 at home.
 Since then football in FYROM has continued to move forward.
 Two noteworthy results were a 3-2 win against the Republic of Ireland in 1997, and an 11-1 landslide victory over Liechtenstein 12 months before.

-In an attempt to encourage such positive momentum, the FSM has handed the national-team reins to foreign coaches such as Serbian trainer Slobodan Santrač and Srečko Katanec from Slovenia, following the earlier efforts of Andon Dončevski, Gjoko Hadžievski, Nikola Ilievski, Dragan Kanatlarovski and Boban Babunski.
+In an attempt to encourage such positive momentum, the FFM has handed the national-team reins to foreign coaches such as Serbian trainer Slobodan Santrač and Srečko Katanec from Slovenia and Wales's John Toshack, following the earlier efforts of Andon Doncevski, Gjoko Hadzievski, Nikola Ilievski, Dragan Kanatlarovski and Boban Babunski.

-The present incumbent is a local coach: Mirsad Jonuz.
-He was in charge when the FSM celebrated 100 years of football in FYROM by hosting a high-profile friendly against European champions Spain in August 2009, which the visitors edged 3-2.
+Local coach Mirsad Jonuz was in charge when the FFM celebrated 100 years of football in FYROM by hosting a high-profile friendly against European champions Spain in August 2009, which the visitors edged 3-2.

 ©UEFA.com 1998-2013.
 All rights reserved.